 says that it’s still not too much ice for it and the economy as a new route.

-For now, shipping in the Arctic will be driven by two sectors: mining and tourism.
-Of course, the reduction of ice is not just about shipping.
 “To put it simply, two refrigerators are warming up.
 So if you are the ones that change affect the climate.
 It affects the ocean currents.
 It affects the species,” said Peter Harrison, who President of the International Polar Year Conference.
-CBC | Science & Technology News

 A group of more than 2,000 scientists from 67 countries for a moratorium on commercial fishing in the Arctic called, until further research on the waters that once were covered throughout the year on ice can be completed.

-Scientists say the loss of permanent sea ice has opened up to 40 percent of the Arctic Ocean during the last few summers, and is therefore viable fishing industry for the first time.
-But she said such activities should be banned until it can better understand the habitat and the sustainable catch quotas are set.
 “The ability of the fish is not the same as with scientific information and management systems for fisheries management needs,” the scientists said in an open letter published Sunday by the U.S. Pew Environment Group.

 “Canada should take the initiative to craft an international agreement to prevent the onset of industrial fishing.”
 Trevor Taylor, director of policy for the seas of northern Canada